How does Zoom in-chair teeth whitening work?

 What does the process involve?

-Before we do any teeth whitening, we’ll sit down with you for a consultation and examine your dental health and oral hygiene.
+Before any teeth whitening, we’ll sit down with you for a consultation and examine your dental health and oral hygiene.
 We use this initial consultation to determine your suitability for in-chair teeth whitening and discuss your desires and expectations.
 We’re all different and our teeth are unique, so treatment plans can differ.

 The Zoom WhiteSpeed Whitening LED light is then shone on the gel to speed up the whitening process.
 The LED light has variable settings that allow us to control how much light is emitted and therefore ensure you have a comfortable experience.